-That might sound too good to be true based on what you might have heard about wedges, so let’s take a step back and clear up some myths about bounce and grinds
+That might sound too good to be true based on what you might have heard about wedges, so let’s take a step back and clear up some myths about bounce and grinds.

 Bounce refers to the downward angle of the bottom of the club in relation to the vertical plane of the shaft.
 It is there to help the club slide through the turf at impact so the leading edge does not dig in.

 Wedges can have a low-bounce angle of less than 7-8 degrees, a high-bounce angle of as much as 30 degrees, or one of the many variants in-between.
-But understand this number is only part of the equation; the functional bounce of any club is a combination of the bounce angle and the width of the sole.
+But understand, this number is only part of the equation.
+The functional bounce of any club is a combination of the bounce angle and the width of the sole.

+Most wedge soles are generally about ¾ of an inch wide, give or take, but there are certainly exceptions.
 The Ping® Eye 2® wedge of the 1980s-1990s, for example, had a very high bounce angle of 25-35 degrees.
-But because the sole was less than ½ an inch wide, it worked.
+But because the sole was only about a half inch wide, it worked.
 You might remember Paul Azinger was magical with his.

 In contrast, when the first 60-degree wedges came out, they were typically characterized by very low bounce angles, but the soles were huge, making them functional.
 Tom Kite almost single-handedly put that club on the map.